Immigration Compliance

 Employers must complete Form I-9 for every new hire to verify their identity and legal authorization to work in the United States.
 This process is crucial for maintaining compliance with federal immigration laws and avoiding penalties for hiring unauthorized workers.

 Completing the I-9 correctly helps protect businesses from fines, legal risks, and potential reputational damage.
-Proper verification also ensures a fair and legal hiring process, reinforcing workforce integrity and adherence to employment laws
+Proper verification also ensures a fair and legal hiring process, reinforcing workforce integrity and adherence to employment laws.

 The I-9 Form is a hiring document that employers must complete to prove they hire individuals who are allowed to work in the United States.
 Two agencies monitor the completion of the I-9 Form: